 UPDATE: The opportunity to get the VIP version on Udemy has expired.
-However, it is now available at a new low price.
-Click here to automatically get the current lowest price: https://bit.ly/3FS0gsG
+However, the main part of the course (without the VIP parts) is now available at a new low price.
+Click here to automatically get the current lowest price: https://bit.ly/3nT5fTX

 UPDATE 2: Some of you may see the full price of $199 USD without any discount.
 This is because promotions going forward will now be decided by Udemy, so you will only get what they give.
 Such is the downside of not getting the VIP version.
 From what I hear, promotions happen quite often, so you should not have to wait too long.

 UPDATE 3: I’ve updated the above with an actual coupon code, so ALL students should see a discount.

 UPDATE 4: For those of you waiting for me to finish the rest of the course (e.g. deep learning sections) that has now been done.
 I’ve also added a big handful of advanced notebooks to the VIP content! (see “part 6” below)

 IMPORTANT INFO: For those of you who missed the VIP discount but still want access to the VIP content, scroll to the bottom of this post.
 For those who got the VIP version on Udemy and want to access the VIP content for free at its new permanent home, scroll to the bottom of this post.

 “Wait a minute… don’t you already have like, 3 courses on NLP?”

 My first NLP course was released over 5 years ago.
 While there have been updates to it over the years, it has turned into a Frankenstein monster of sorts.